Archan6el/ps4-controller-operated-spiderbot/README.md

 git clone https://github.com/Archan6el/darkpaw-spiderbot-operated-by-dualshock4-controller
 ```

-This code is free to be expanded and improved by anyone!

 Follow Adeept's tutorial for all necessary files: https://www.adeept.com/learn/tutorial-91.html

 Essentially go through the entire tutorial to where all files are on the pi, and everything is set up and ready to go.